kohlab/CountryPickerView/README.md

 > Note that 3.x releases are Swift 5 compatible.
 For the Swift 4 compatibility, use 2.x releases.
 For the Swift 3 compatibility, use 1.x releases.

+### Swift Package Manager

+1. In Xcode, select File > Swift Packages > Add Package Dependency from the menu bar.
+2. Enter CountryPickerView's Github URL: `https://github.com/kizitonwose/CountryPickerView`
+3. Enter the SDK version you’d like to install in your project.
+The default value, “Up to Next Major,” will help you keep up-to-date with feature updates without taking on breaking changes unexpectedly.

 ### Cocoapods

 CountryPickerView is available through [CocoaPods](http://cocoapods.org).
 Simply add the following to your Podfile: